-This 11-Year-Old Just Made an $11 Million Business Deal
+This Girl Turned a Lemonade Stand into an $11 Million Business

-Earlier this month, a sixth-grader from Austin, Texas, landed an $11 million business deal.
+A sixth-grader from Austin, Texas, landed an $11 million business deal in April 2016.

-Mikaila Ulmer is the unexpected entrepreneur behind BeeSweet Lemonade.
-She’s also a public speaker and philanthropist — and, did we mention, an 11-year-old middle-schooler?
+Mikaila Ulmer is the unexpected entrepreneur behind Me & the Bees Lemonade.
+She’s also a public speaker and philanthropist — and, did we mention, a teenager?

 Her business has everything you could ask for: an innovative product, inspiring story, a strong environmental and social mission — and the most adorable boss ever.

 “I work on the business after school, after I do my homework, and on weekends and during spring breaks,” Ulmer told NBCBLK.

 How a 4-Year-Old Launched a Multi-Million Dollar Business